-3 | Applications
+3 | Applications (904)

-We illustrate the main capabilities of foieGras through a set of applications that are for demonstration purposes and not intended as a comprehensive guide for conducting analyses with foieGras.
-Complete code and data for reproducing the applications and for gaining a deeper understanding of foieGras functions are provided in the Supplementary Information.
+We illustrate the main capabilities of foieGras through a set of applications for demonstration purposes only, not intended as a comprehensive guide for conducting analyses with foieGras.
+More complete code and data for reproducing the applications and for gaining a deeper understanding of foieGras functions are provided in the Supplementary Information.

 3.1 | SSM validation with prediction residuals

-We use a sub-adult male southern elephant seal (Mirounga leonina) track included as example data in foieGras (sese2, id: ct36-E-09), sourced from from the Australian Integrated Marine Observing System (IMOS; data publicly available via imos.aodn.org.au) deployments at Iles Kerguelen in collaboration with the French IPEV and SNO-MEMO programmes.
+We use a sub-adult male southern elephant seal (Mirounga leonina) track included as example data in foieGras (sese2, id: ct36-E-09), sourced from from the Australian Integrated Marine Observing System (IMOS; data publicly available via imos.aodn.org.au) deployments at Îles Kerguelen in collaboration with the French IPEV and SNO-MEMO programmes.
 The data are temporally irregular Argos Least-Squares based locations, 74 % of which are in the poorest location quality classes: A and B. We fit both the rw and crw models using fit_ssm with a speed filter threshold (vmax) of 4 ms-1 and a 12-h time step.
 We calculate prediction residuals using osar, and then use the generic plot method for osar residuals to assess and compare the model fits (Fig. ).

+Is there space to write a code block for each example rather than directing the reader to SI?
+Or could we have an inset panel somewhere with a single set of example code?

+fit.rw <- fit_ssm(sese1, vmax = 4, model = “rw”, time.step = 12)

+re.rw <- osar(fit.rw)

 State-space model fits to a southern elephant seal track (a), and diagnostic plots for assessing goodness-of-fit of the rw (b - prediction residual time-series; d - prediction residual autocorrelation) and crw (c,e) state-space models.
 All residual plots generated using the plot.osar function.